 W2 or 1099

 The lender will then run a credit check.
 This will result in a “hard inquiry” on your credit report that might drop your credit score by a few points for a short period of time.
-Taking out the loan could also have this effect, but your score will increase as long as you make all your monthly payments on time.
+However, your score will increase over time as long as you make all your monthly payments on time.
+After reviewing your application, the lender will approve or deny the loan.

 FAQs

-Yes, some dentists offer to finance directly.
-Or they may partner with a lender to offer dental loans.
-Ask your dentist about the financing options they may have available.
+Yes, some dentists do offer financing, or they may partner with a lender to offer dental loans.
+Ask your dentist about the financing options they have available and review the terms and conditions to understand when payments are due and whether or not you will be charged interest.

 Dental loans can be used for any necessary or cosmetic dental procedures you may want or need, such as X-rays, exams, cleanings, braces, fillings, root canals, veneers, dentures, and more.

-Not all dental plans are the same, so you’ll want to check yours to understand what is and isn’t covered.
-However, generally, some elective treatments aren’t covered such as cosmetic dentistry (like teeth whitening) or other procedures such as orthodontics or dentures.
+Not all dental plans are the same, so you’ll want to check with your insurance provider to understand what is and isn’t covered.
+However, generally, elective treatments aren’t typically covered, such as cosmetic dentistry (like teeth whitening) or other procedures such as orthodontics or dentures.